saimahithae/Trump_ImmigrantStudent_SA/README.md

 #### 4. **Temporal Analysis: Heatmap**
    - A heatmap displayed the average sentiment scores by day of the week and month, allowing us to observe any day-specific patterns in sentiment expression.
+   - The heatmap visualizes sentiment scores by the day of the week across different months from 2020 to 2024.
+Positive sentiment peaks at 0.29 on day 2 in May 2024.
+Notable negative sentiment is present at -0.14 on day 4 in June 2024.
+Overall, sentiment varies, with the highest positive and negative values occurring in 2024.

 ### Conclusion
 The sentiment analysis on tweets concerning Trump’s policies suggests that there was a notable level of negative sentiment among users discussing the impact on international students, particularly Indian F1 students.
 The trend analysis indicated fluctuations in sentiment over time, with certain periods showing spikes in negative or positive sentiment, likely correlating with specific political events or policy announcements.